-- Pressure reticulation mains sized in accordance with WSAA Standards to suit current and future flows typically comprising PN16 PE100 HDPE pipe to provide a completely sealed network. - The pipe is to be installed with a cream coloured detectable marker tape (including tracer wire), in accordance with Clause 18.10 of WSA 07-2007-1.1.
-The tape must be laid immediately above the pipe embedment for open trench construction and taped to the pipe at two metre intervals for trenchless construction. - Isolation valve, air valve and flushing point assemblies installed in appropriate locations to manage the operation and maintenance of the network. - Marker posts must be installed at all valve and flushing point assemblies and at all changes of direction of the reticulation main. - The sewer reticulation main cannot be constructed through private land.
-The only pipe allowed through private land is the property service line within the property being sewered. - Unlike a gravity sewer reticulation system, developers will not be required to "cut in" sewer connection points.
+- Pressure reticulation mains sized in accordance with WSAA Standards to suit current and future flows typically comprising PN16 PE100 HDPE pipe to provide a completely sealed network; - The pipe is to be installed with a cream coloured detectable marker tape (including tracer wire), in accordance with Clause 18.10 of WSA 07-2007-1.1.
+The tape must be laid immediately above the pipe embedment for open trench construction and taped to the pipe at two metre intervals for trenchless construction; - Isolation valve, air valve and flushing point assemblies installed in appropriate locations to manage the operation and maintenance of the network; - Marker posts must be installed at all valve and flushing point assemblies and at all changes of direction of the reticulation main; - The sewer reticulation main cannot be constructed through private land.
+The only pipe allowed through private land is the property service line within the property being sewered; - Unlike a gravity sewer reticulation system, developers will not be required to "cut in" sewer connection points.
 This will be carried out at a later date by SGW when an application to connect has been lodged at the stage that land is to be developed.
-However the developer will be required to pay SGW's Cut-in Fee.